 ISO 9001 can guide a business on leadership and engagement, leading to increased job satisfaction as it provides purpose to tasks, therefore increasing output.

 It can be challenging to measure the success of your business when it comes to achieving employee satisfaction but including your teams in the processes that are outlined in ISO 9001 will help facilitate this.

 Due to the standard’s process approach and focus on continual improvement, processes are being improved periodically and this benefits the organisation by making it a more transparent place to work.

 Your workforce is instrumental to a quality project being completed, so don’t overlook this hugely important benefit.

 Having a Quality Management System in place is hugely beneficial to your construction company if you are tendering for a contract from a large organisation, local authorities, or any other public bodies.
 ISO 9001 is key to winning large clients that are not open to taking risks on their projects.
 The certification also provides your business with a competitive edge, assuring your clients you are committed to the principles of quality and consistency.

 Imagine not feeling stressed about routine checks and audits?
 The framework and requirements of ISO 9001 ensure compliance with all statutory and regulatory requirements that apply within the construction industry.
 A third-party external assessor will award you with your certification, so any customers or partners have peace of mind that a qualified, external auditor has given their approval.

 It is not uncommon for construction contracts to go over budget because something has been misjudged, often incurring unnecessary costs.
 ISO 9001 provides the tools needed to tailor the system to each project to ensure no steps are missed thanks to its process-led approach, saving you both time and money.

 Getting Started with ISO 9001

-If you want to demonstrate your company’s ability to meet your customer’s requirements and needs, then ISO 9001 is a must.
+If you want to demonstrate your company’s ability to meet your customer’s and other stakeholders requirements, then ISO 9001 is a must.